wellyshen/react-cool-form/docs/api-reference/use-form.md

 <input nam="rcf" ref={field((value) => !value.length && "Required")} />
 ```

-### select
+### watch

 `(path: string | string[] | Record<string, string>, options?: Object) => any`

-This method provides us a performant way to use the form state.
+This method provides us a performant way to use the form state with minimized re-renders.
 Check the [Form State](../getting-started/form-state) to learn more.

 ### getState